What is Biology?

 Director of UC's undergraduate Biological Sciences department LaSharon Mosley.
 Photo/Provided

 Majoring in biological sciences at the University of Cincinnati's College of Arts and Sciences will allow you to gain a perspective that focuses on the betterment of the world around you.
-Spanning different topics from molecular and cell studies to conservation efforts, there is something for everyone.
+Spanning different topics from ecology and conservation efforts to molecular and cell studies, there is something for everyone.

 “Don’t be afraid of biology,” LaSharon Mosley said.

-Mosley serves as the undergraduate director of the biology program.
+Mosley serves as the undergraduate director for the department of biological sciences.

 Chloe Bower, a second-year biology major, can also attest to this.